On this page:

 Collecting Troubleshooting Information for the Controller

-If opening a support case for Controller troubleshooting, you can facilitate diagnosis of the problem by providing the following information:
+If opening a support case for Controller troubleshooting, you can facilitate the diagnosis of the problem by providing the following information:

 - Submit all platform-admin/logs/* and platform-admin/logs-controller-*.zip, in particular the server.log files.
 You can also use the log file utility described in Triggering automatic collection of Controller logs to collect logs.